enterbastard/BioStats/README.md

 - Plotly -- Data visualization
 - skimr -- Descriptive statistics

-When you made an update, **PLEASE COMMENT IT!** so everybody knows the changes
+When you make an update, **PLEASE COMMENT IT!** so everybody knows the changes

 ## Project workflow